stoplightio/studio/docs/Documentation/01-getting-started.md

 > Learn [how to create new Markdown files](../Basics/02-working-with-files.md)

 From the Markdown folder, select **basic-syntax**.
-The Markdown editor opens in the main panel so you can modify existing content and create new content.
+The **Markdown Bascis** article opens in the main panel.
+You can modify existing content and create new content.
 Use the **Code** and **Preview** options to switch between edit and preview modes.

 > For more on panel customization, check out [Panels](../Basics/ui-overview.md)

 ## 5. Use the Stoplight CLI to Publish

-For local projects, use the Stoplight CLI to publish your documentation.
+For local projects, use the [Stoplight CLI](https://meta.stoplight.io/docs/platform/ZG9jOjQ1NTQxMw-publish-with-the-stoplight-cli) to publish your documentation.

 Learn about [publishing options](https://meta.stoplight.io/docs/platform/ZG9jOjQ1NTQxNA-publishing).